- Our Ingredients

 Through our sourcing policy we aim to contribute to the improvement of animal welfare.

-Our sole supplier of Duck is Silverhill who are based in Northern Ireland with farms in Ireland and England.
-They have their own breed of Duck and have a zero carbon footprint on the farm and are part of the Origin Green scheme in Eire.
-The Ducks are reared free to roam in barns to protect them from the harsh weather conditions as duck down is not waterproof!
+Our duck comes from Silverhill, who are based in Northern Ireland and have farms in both Ireland and England.
+They have their own unique breed of duck, run with zero carbon footprint on their farms, and are part of the Origin Green scheme in Eire.
+The Ducks are reared free to roam in barns to protect them from the harsh weather conditions, as duck down is not actually waterproof.

 Our Turkey is sourced from a family-run farm in Braintree, Essex.
 The farm grows its own high quality cereal feed for the birds, giving it full plough-to-plate control over production.
 The birds are reared in large, open-sided barns, with fresh straw daily.
 The farm has its own, BRC-approved slaughter facility to minimize the stress caused to the birds.